VedranaGATech/Project_2_MLB_Stats/README.md

  #  **TRANSFORM:**

-  What data cleaning or transformation was required During the transformation process, we utilized jupyter notebook.
+  What data cleaning or transformation was required during the transformation process, we utilized jupyter notebook.

   ## 1. Teams and Cities
      - Looped through the resulting rows of the html extract and built ORM Team and City objects